thoughtworks-jumpstart/guides/docs/backend-web-development/security-jwt.md

 Clone the project, start the server, and test the API using REST API clients like Postman.

-### Using cookies
+### Using cookies and same origin policy

-For us to read cookies, we need cookie parser.
+For us to read cookies, we need `cookie-parser`.

-(For front-end to use this backend, we use cors)
+For front-end to use this backend, we use `cors`.
+Same origin policy, see https://jonhilton.net/cross-origin-request-blocked/

+`cors` helps us to efficiently handle cross domain requests.

 ```js
 const cookieParser = require("cookie-parser");